School District of Webb City R-7: Webb City Junior High School

 The Webb City Junior High School (abbreviated WCJH or WCJHS) serves students in the seventh and eighth grades, and is located at 807 West 1st Street in Webb City.
-The school is housed in a building that was originally the high school and was erected in 1909 and opened in 1911.
-It was renovated and expanded with a new gymnasium in 2001 and a two-story expansion in 2004.
+A portion of the school's campus sits on the site of a building that was originally the high school, which was erected in 1909, opened in 1911, and demolished in 1974.

 The school features various facilities including a gymnasium with locker rooms, a wrestling room, a shop room, a band room, a choir room, a performing arts room (abbreviated PAR), and a library and media center that also serves as a storm shelter, the latter being the most recent addition to the building.
 Prior to the erection of the current library/storm shelter in 2015, the library was housed in the room across from the cafeteria/commons area, which now houses the Boys and Girls Club and a tech office.
 To the south of the main entrance hallway, the school building encompasses two stories of classrooms tailored to various subjects, including math, science, reading, writing, social studies, communication arts, technology, and family and consumer science.

 Webb City Junior High was recognized by Special Olympics Missouri as a Unified Champion School for its unified sports program and commitment to inclusion in 2022.
 The school's athletic program for students in 7th and 8th grade is devoted to preparing them for high school athletics.